UniversalDependencies/docs/_sv-feat/Case.md

 ### `Gen`: genitive

 Prototypical meaning of genitive is that the noun phrase somehow belongs to its governor; it would often be translated by the English preposition _of_.
-The genetive in Swedish does not however always imply possession, for example _<b>Stillhetens</b> hav_ "Sea of <b>Tranquility</b>"
+The genitive in Swedish does not however always imply possession, for example _<b>Stillhetens</b> hav_ "Sea of <b>Tranquility</b>"

 #### Examples